Tigereagle12345/Cyber-patriots/README.md

 - [ ] Issue 28: Rmmod: ERROR: Module hfsplus is not currently loaded.
 - [ ] Issue 29: Rmmod: ERROR: Module udf is not currently loaded.
 - [ ] Issue 30: Sed: -e expression #1, char 17: unknown option to 's'.
 Above Rsyslog installation.
-- [ ] Issue 31: Realpath: “./Cyber-patriots/ubuntu/main/ubuntu.sh”: No such file or directory, and dirname: missing operand in RkHunter function.
+- [x] Issue 31: Realpath: “./Cyber-patriots/ubuntu/main/ubuntu.sh”: No such file or directory, and dirname: missing operand in RkHunter function.
-- [ ] Issue 32: Realpath: “./Cyber-patriots/ubuntu/main/ubuntu.sh”: No such file or directory, and dirname: missing operand in ChRootkit function.
+- [x] Issue 32: Realpath: “./Cyber-patriots/ubuntu/main/ubuntu.sh”: No such file or directory, and dirname: missing operand in ChkRootkit function.
 - [ ] Issue 33: Line 1062: rm_services: command not found.
 - [ ] Issue 34: Line 559: /etc/init.d/ssh: No such file or directory.
 In SSH Function.
 - [ ] Issue 35: E: Invalid operation linux-image-generic.
 After Group Editing.